Click Image to Enlarge

 Anti-inflammatory medication, such as ibuprofen

-Proper stretching prior to activity
+Proper stretching before activity

 Proper footwear or shoe inserts